Gan-Shuang/MD_classification/README.md

 ## Introduction
 Medulloblastoma(MD) subtype is a indicator of clinical prognosis.Previous researchs classified MD subtypes by hierarchical clustering of microarray or rna-seq(WNT,SHH,Group3,Group4). \
-This toolkit provide two strategies:Hierarchical clustering and Neural networks,and provide two result.
+This toolkit provide two strategies : Hierarchical clustering & Neural networks \
+Train datas were downloaded from GSE151519 and GSE164677(total 53 samples were used).With 493 DEG(qadj<0.005,log2foldchange>2) feature were seleted by Deseq2,those feature had best HC performance.

 ## Install
 ### build singularity evironment
 Reqired R tools and tensorflow in this env